Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Lh0RQ9YYjwU.md

 ### Transcript

-> 666 for golf yeah getting close to 700 golf being, implemented at 700. we're guaranteed to get tigers in the gulf at 700 tricks no chicken this time yep i mean we never tricked you before we said 700 from the beginning
+> 666 for golf yeah getting close to 700 golf being, implemented at 700. we're guaranteed to get tigers in the gulf at 700 tricks no chicken this time yep I mean we never tricked you before we said 700 from the beginning